justinj/sol/README.md

 Method which returns a list of transition tables for the puzzle.
 A list of tables is used instead of a single table to allow for breaking a puzzle down into smaller pieces.

+All the tables should have the same moveset (TODO: at the very least we should verify that they have the same size of moveset)

 ##`getPruningTables()`

 Method which returns a list of pruning tables for the puzzle.
+The order should correspond to the order given by `getTransitionTables()`.
+TODO: should there just be a method that returns a list of objects of ttables and ptables?

 ##`solved`